 Near the end of my postdoc, I applied for a second one at NCEAS.
 I didn’t get it (and quite rightly; my proposal was a fishing expedition and was spotted as such).

-I’ve interviewed for 13 faculty positions in my life.
+I’ve interviewed for 13 or 14 faculty positions in my life.
 I’ve only ever been offered the job I currently hold.

 I applied for many more faculty jobs than the ones I interviewed for.
 Don’t recall how many–over 50, I’d guess.
 I used to know about how many it was, because I kept all the rejection letters from the ones that bothered to send rejection letters.
 When I finally got the Calgary job I took all the rejection letters and ripped them to pieces.